nofahad/The-wealth-of-Nations/README.md

+# Best of the World : GDP, Life Expectancy and Tech

 # Data Analysis and Visualisation using Excel and Tableau

 Aim: To Analyze and Visualise the dataset ‘The Wealth of the Nations’.
 This dataset has information about Gross Domestic Product (GDP), Life expectancy at birth and Smart phone usage of different nations around the world.